zapier/zapier-platform-schema/README.md

 - `npm install` for getting started
 - `npm test` for running tests
+- `npm run export` for updating the exported-schema (even if only the version changes)
 - `npm run docs` for updating docs (even if only the version changes)